martinfrancois/wdio-mobile-utils-demo/README.md

 ### iOS Real Device

-To run E2E tests on real iOS devices locally, remember after connecting the device to your Mac to enable UI automation in the developer settings on the device.
+To run E2E tests on real iOS devices locally, remember after connecting the device to your Mac to **enable** the following in the settings of the device:

+- Developer -> `Enable UI Automation`
+- Safari -> Advanced -> `Web Inspector` and `Remote Automation`

 ```shell script
 npm run e2e.ios.real.install       # Runs the test locally and installs the app